2018 High School National Championship Tournament Logistics Information

 Those matches will be determined by power-matching, so that teams with similar records will be playing each other in every round.
 Every team with a winning record (6–4 or better) will advance to the playoffs.
 The elimination playoffs will be held on Sunday; teams that finished 7–3 or better in the preliminary games can lose once without being eliminated (and will be eliminated upon their second loss); teams that finished 6–4 in the preliminary games will be eliminated by a single loss.

-Registration & Fees
+Registration and Fees

 The registration fee only covers participation in the tournament.
-It does not cover transportation, lodging, food, or other expenses.
+It does not cover transportation, lodging, food or other expenses.

-Teams bringing a working buzzer system to the tournament will be eligible for a $20 discount on the registration fee if it meets NAQT’s national-championship standards.
+Teams who bring a working buzzer system to the tournament will be eligible for a $20 discount on the registration fee if it meets NAQT’s national-championship standards.
 There may be some surprises in that policy!
 Please read it in advance to make sure your system qualifies.

 Early Buzzer Bonus

-NAQT will begin returning team buzzer systems at 7:00 p.m. on Sunday (and not before, except in emergencies).
+NAQT will begin returning team-provided buzzer systems at 7:00 p.m. on Sunday at the Imperial Ballroom Registration Desk (and not before, except in emergencies).
 As mentioned above, this might make it impractical for teams planning to leave as soon as they are eliminated to receive buzzer-system discounts (as their systems will not have been returned at that point).
-Teams should plan on picking up their systems prior to 10:00 p.m. on Sunday.
-If a team is unable to do that, it should make prior arrangements with NAQT for the disposition of the system.
-Buzzer systems will be returned from the Imperial Ballroom Registration Desk.
+Buzzer return will stay open until 9:30 p.m. on Sunday.
+If a team knows in advance they will be unable to pick up their buzzer system in time, it should make special arrangements at check-in; barring other arrangements, unclaimed buzzer systems will be left with the hotel bell desk.